stanmaz/BBOalert/README.md

 <b>Only BBOalert native code can be appended, not BSS data.</b> Appending BBOalert native data to the previously imported BSS data is allowed.

-BBOalert records manually alerted calls during the game, To copy the data to the clipboard use "Export" button.
+BBOalert records all manually alerted calls during the game, To copy the data to the clipboard use "Export" button.
 In the text editor, navigate to the end of the file, and do 'Paste', The records imported from BBO alert will contain a timestamp and the deal number.
 You can retrieve from BBO the deals to review the alerted calls before committing the changes.

 "Confirm bids" option in BBO ("Account" + "Settings") is required to be able to enter or review alert's explanation before confirming the call.
 You are responsible for the explanation sent to the opponents.